isacco1975/AmigaBasic-ARDUINO/AmigaBasic_READ_Arduino/README.md

   put the files supplied inside "BINARY SRC FOR AMIGA" into the "BasicDemos" directory.
   Then run it.
-  If everything is set up correctly, you should change the sound of buzzer
+  If everything is set up correctly, you should see the value coming from your arduino on your amiga screen!